-Surviving every stage of the web since the beginning, the banner ad is still a pillar of big businesses’ display ad strategy.
-But as the web gets more cluttered, it gets harder to grab prospect attention.
-Display ads are getting more creative, and the ones that aren’t are getting left behind.
+One of the few elements to survive every stage of the web over the last 30 years, banner ads are still the pillar of many businesses’ display ad strategy.
+But as the internet gets more cluttered, it gets harder to grab potential customers’ attention.

-Before we dive into some examples of what to do and what to avoid, let’s run through what exactly a banner ad is, and what makes a good one.
+Before we dive into examples of what to do and what to avoid when creating banner ads, let’s run through what exactly banner ads are, and what makes a banner ad strong.

 What are banner ads?